 As of March 7, Google has significantly escalated its automatic review filtering algorithm.
 While this is meant to combat spam reviews, there has been a drastic increase in the number of legitimate business reviews being prevented from going live on Google Business Profile (GBP) listings.
 Spam is a major problem for Google—and some industries, such as locksmithing, suffer its blight more than others—but this latest countermeasure seems to be hurting every sector.

-Although every major review platform struggles to moderate high volumes of reviews, businesses and users alike recognise that Google has taken it a step too far.
+Although every major review platform struggles to moderate high volumes of reviews, businesses and users alike recognize that Google has taken it a step too far.
 After all, aggregated ratings and reviews with keywords have become critical to driving digital performance.
 If your positive, legitimate reviews are being unintentionally filtered out, you may well lose ground on your competitors, especially if you run a small business with reviews in the double digits or less.

 Google is aware of this filtering problem, but has so far only advised business owners to “remain patient”.
 In the meantime, businesses can only request authors of rejected reviews to resubmit with different wording—a work-around that’s impractical even on a small scale, never mind across multiple locations.
 Even then, there’s no guarantee that the edited review won’t be filtered a second time.